 Henchman: I thought he was squirrelly, but don't they usually go for acorns?

-: It's a test!
+Gemologist: It's a test!
 Real pearls have tiny surface crystals that grate at the teeth.
-This one is as smooth as a baby's...knee
+This one is as smooth as a baby's... knee.

 - A common micro-magic illusion based on this trope involves the magician biting a coin and taking a chunk out of it.
 The magician usually leaves behind tooth marks as well.
 The illusion can involve a spectator's coin, which is returned unharmed.

-- Possibly the only common example in the Real Life modern world is how Olympic athletes will often get photos taken with them biting their gold medals (as the USA Gymnastics team at the 2012 London Olympics can be seen doinghere◊).
-They don't actually press hard enough to make teeth marks, of course; it's more reference to the trope than usage of it.
+- Possibly the only common example in the Real Life modern world is how Olympic athletes will often get photos taken with them "biting" their (plated silver) gold medals (as the USA Gymnastics team at the 2012 London Olympics can be seen doinghere◊).

 - Rafael Nadal, former number one tennis player, typically bites the trophy for his championship photos.